-Development proposals in the designated Green Wedge area (shown on map 5) will not be supported unless it can be demonstrated that no harm to the character or purpose of this area will occur and development is:
+Development proposals in the designated Green Wedge area within the neighbourhood area (shown on map 5) will not be supported unless it can be demonstrated that no harm to the character or purpose of this area will occur and development is:

-- i) for the purposes of agriculture, horticulture or forestry; or - ii) within an existing residential or employment site curtilage and - iii) proportionate to its location in scale and type. - 8.10 The development implications of Cranbrook have over-shadowed planning in Rockbeare.
+- i) for the purposes of agriculture, horticulture or forestry; or - ii) development that supports the objectives of the Clyst Valley Regional Park; or - iii) within an existing residential or employment site curtilage and - iv) proportionate to its location in scale and type. - 8.10 The development implications of Cranbrook have over-shadowed planning in Rockbeare.

 Part of the Parish is within the 'Cranbrook Plan Area' for which a Cranbrook DPD is currently being prepared. - 8.11 The East Devon Local Plan has recognised that the settlements of the Parish i.e. Rockbeare village and the hamlets of Marsh Green, Westcott, Rockbeare Hill and Allercombe, are part of a historic network of rural settlements that are worthy of protection.
 For this reason, the Local Plan has designated the northern part of the Parish as a 'Green Wedge'.
 Its purpose is to prevent "creeping development" that could lead to "the coalescence of adjacent or neighbouring settlements, villages or towns".
 To prevent such coalescence, the Local Plan says, "it is important that open land between settlements is retained thus helping them maintain their separate identities, their landscape settings and to avoid the creation of unrelieved development".
 It identifies land separating the villages of Rockbeare and Whimple from Cranbrook as one of the key locations for its green wedge policy S8.
-This states that within green wedges "development will not be permitted if it would add to existing sporadic or isolated development or damage the individual identity of a settlement or could lead to or encourage settlement coalescence".
-The area that is subject to policy S8 in Rockbeare is shown on map 5. - 8.12 95% of respondents to the Community Questionnaire 2015 told us that protecting the green wedge was important.
-A similar proportion, 94%, felt it important to protect the 'village'
+This states that within green wedges "development will not be permitted if it would add to existing sporadic or isolated development or damage the individual identity of a settlement or could lead to or encourage settlement coalescence" 18.
+The area that is subject to policy S8 in Rockbeare is shown on map 5.